harrisonritz/StateSpaceAnalysis.jl/README.md

 StateSpaceAnalysis.jl is a Julia package designed for fitting linear Gaussian state space models (lg-SSMs) using Subspace System Identification (SSID) and Expectation Maximization (EM) algorithms.
 This package provides tools for preprocessing data, fitting models, and evaluating model performance.

+This version is very preliminary, so there may be some rough edges!

 ## Installation